rajatsingla/blaketidwell.github.io/source/articles/2015-08-16-keeping-your-app-from-flying-off-of-the-rails-with-bdd.html.markdown

 user-acquisition glory.
 How can we ensure that their vision of the app is executed flawlessly?
 Well, we can't, and if you do come up with a way to write literally bug-free code, please promptly write an AI and cash your check before SkyNet becomes sentient.
-What we will do is set up tools and a workflow for building the app using behavior-driven development: Rails, RSpec, Capybara, FactoryGirl, and Guard, to be precise.
+We will, however, set up tools and a workflow for building the app using behavior-driven development: Rails, RSpec, Capybara, FactoryGirl, and Guard, to be precise.